-I am a mitigation paleontologist at SWCA Environmental Consultants in Pasadena, California.
+I am the Lead Paleontologist and Assistant Project Manager at SWCA Environmental Consultants in Pasadena, California.
 I am often in the field making sure fossils found on project sites are properly excavated, recorded and collected.
-My office work has included technical report writing and research of the primary literature.
-I have overseen the paleontology preparation lab, and managed and updated SWCA's fossil collections and inventory.
+My office work includes authoring project technical reports, research, and fossil preparation.
+I also manage our paleontology preparation lab project fossil collections and inventory.

 I spend my personal time pursuing research projects with colleagues around the country.
 You can read more about them here.

 Prior to joining SWCA, I worked with the Museum of the Rockies for 11 years as a volunteer, Crew Chief, histology collections assistant, and preparator.
 (See Field Work for details)As a histology assistant I organized and updated the histology slide collections of the Gabrielle Laboratory for Cellular and Molecular Paleontology with Ellen-Therese Lamme.
 While there I systematically worked through the entire collections list to track down out of place or missing slides, updating spreadsheets and creating new labels for slides as I went along.
 The collection had everything from Allosaurus to elk bone, so every drawer was a bit of an adventure.

 During my undergraduate program, I curated the Vertebrate Paleontology Teaching Collection for Dr. David Varricchio, Department of Earth Sciences, Montana State University.
 I added new specimens into the collections, both fossil and modern.
 The department had a growing osetology collection, and I often ended up preparing 'fresh' specimens for curation (enzyme cleaning, labeling, reconstruction).
 I prepared fossil material and taught volunteers or other students proper preparation and cataloging techniques.